dart-archive/www.dartlang.org/src/site/codelabs/ng2/index.markdown

   support (for example, Dartium) and either bootstraps the Dart VM or loads compiled JavaScript instead.

-* When Angular detects the `<my-app>` selector, it loads the component associated with that selector.
+* When Angular detects the `<my-app>` selector, it loads an instance of the component associated with that selector.
   In this example, that's the `AppComponent` class.

 </div></div>